Daniel Webster Highway

 Daniel Webster Highway (also known as D.W.
 Highway or Webster Highway) is the name for several sections of U.S. Route 3 (or former alignments) in New Hampshire.
-The highway is named after 19th century statesman Daniel Webster, a New Hampshire native.
+The highway is named after 19th century statesman Daniel Webster, a New Hampshire native, and was dedicated on May 16, 1922.

 Extent

 The following sections (or former sections) of U.S. Route 3 are named "Daniel Webster Highway":